 Mark and Mary Stevens have donated $1.5 million to the Palo Alto Medical Foundation (PAMF) in memory of their late friend Father Paul Locatelli, S.J.
 This philanthropic contribution enabled the completion of the $12 million capital campaign for the construction of the new cancer care and primary care center in Sunnyvale, located at 301 Old San Francisco Road.

-PAMF’s new cancer center in Sunnyvale will be named in memory of Father Locatelli, whose life was defined by “conscience, compassion and competence.”
+PAMF’s cancer center in Sunnyvale will be named in memory of Father Locatelli, whose life was defined by “conscience, compassion and competence.”

 Mark Stevens is the managing partner of S-Cubed Capital, his family investment office based in Menlo Park.
 He is a special limited partner and former managing partner at Sequoia Capital, a leading technology venture capital firm which is known for backing successful Silicon Valley icons such as Apple, Cisco, Electronic Arts, Google, Nvidia and Yahoo!
 Mary Stevens worked in the commercial real estate business for 13 years, lastly as a Vice President at Cornish and Carey Commercial in Santa Clara.
 She is a former member of the Santa Clara University Board of Fellows and joined the school’s Board of Trustees last year.